Nomenclature of Phycobilin lyases and related proteins

 - E/F subclan 2 - Phycobilin lyases and lyases-isomerases

-β- phycoerythrin in Fremyella diplosiphon (Kronfel et al. 2019). - MpeU family Present only in PEII-containing marine Synechococcus.
-It is found both in strains with a high PUB:PEB ratio and in type IV chromatic adapters (Six et al., 2007; Mahmoud et al., 2017).
-Interruption of mpeU caused a reduction in PUB content, impaired phycobilisome assembly and reduced growth rate more strongly in blue than green light.(Mahmoud et al.2017).
-MpeU.is therefore important for adaptation of Synechococcus spp. to blue light.
+- MpeU family Present only in PEII-containing marine Synechococcus, except low-PUB (pigment type 3a) strains (Six et al., 2007; Mahmoud et al., 2017; Grébert et al. 2022).
+Interruption of mpeU caused a reduction in PUB content, impaired phycobilisome assembly and reduced growth rate more strongly in blue than green light (Mahmoud et al.2017).
+MpeU is therefore important for adaptation of Synechococcus spp. to blue light but the site of this probable lyase-isomerase specificity remains to be established.

 - IaiH family Forms a complex with IscA which is involved in iron-sulfur cluster formation in cyanobacteria (Morimoto et al. 2003)